trietgaming/confession-manager/README.md

 - **Facebook Integration:** The application provides a seamless integration with Facebook, allowing users to easily publish new confession posts directly from the application without the need to switch between multiple applications or platforms.

-- **User-Friendly Interface:** The application features a clean and intuitive interface that is easy to navigate, even for users who are not familiar with the Google Sheets API or Facebook API.
+- **User-Friendly Interface:** The application features a clean and intuitive interface that is easy to navigate.

 - **Easy Content Review and Removal:** The application provides a simple and efficient way for users to review and remove confessions.
 Users can easily browse through all existing confessions as well as pending confessions, and remove any confessions that they no longer wish to have on their Facebook page.